How to Migrate Your Organization Data to Office 365 Enterprise

 Method #1: Using Outlook to Migration of Data

-Migrating single user account data to Office 365 enterprise can directly be done with the help of Microsoft Outlook itself.
+Migrating single-user account data to Office 365 enterprise can be done directly with the help of Microsoft Outlook itself.
 First, you need to export your Outlook file into .pst format and then import it into your new Office 365 account.
 Following the below step-by-step working of the approach:

 Step 1: Export Data From MS Outlook